Cuban Revolutionary Army: History

 The Cuban Constitutional Army in its original form was first established in 1868 by Cuban revolutionaries during the Ten Years' War and later re-established during the Cuban War of Independence in 1898.
-It maintained neutrality during World War I and was involved in the Battle of the Caribbean during World War II when it was part of the Allies supported by the United States.
+The Cuban Constitutional Navy was involved in the Battle of the Caribbean during World War II supported by the United States.
 After the Cuban Revolution had overthrown Fulgencio Batista's government, the Cuban Rebel Army under Fidel Castro's leadership was reorganized into the current armed forces of Cuba.

+As of July 1981, the army comprised 200,000 personnel, inc 60,000 reservists; there were an estimated three armoured brigades; 15 infantry divisions (brigades), some mechanised; and some independent battalions.
+The IISS estimated that it had 200 T-54/55 and 50 T-60 tanks, plus 400 T-34s, and IS-2 heavy tanks, and a variety of other Soviet equipment, including BRDM-1; 400 BTR-40/60; artillery up to 152mm; and 50 FROG-4 (2K6 Luna?) surface to surface missiles.

-In 1984, according to Jane's Military Review, there were three major geographical commands, Western, Central, and Eastern.
+In 1984, according to Adrian English, there were three major geographical commands, Western, Central, and Eastern.
 There were a reported 130,000 all ranks, and each command was garrisoned by an army comprising a single armoured division, a mechanised division, and a corps of three infantry divisions, though the Eastern Command had two corps totalling six divisions.
 There was also an independent military region, with a single infantry division, which garrisoned the Isle of Youth.

 An idea of this structure can be seen from a Jane's depiction (in error) dated 1996: